 The most interesting monuments in Asolo are the ancient fortress and the walls.
 The medieval fortress is characterized by many alleyways, arcades and mansions which have been built before centuries.
 The fortress dominates the sky line of Mount Ricco and had been originally built to guard the city.
 Many restoration and repair works have been done in the past centuries.

 The center point of the town is the main piazza of Asolo, Piazza Garibaldi which has a beautiful 16th century fountain and is the most active part of the town.
-Several important monuments are located close to the main Piazza, the castle, the fortress, the theater, the palazzo della Ragione and the City museum are all located close to the main piazza.
+Several important monuments are located close to the main Piazza: the castle, the fortress, the theater, the palazzo della Ragione and the City museum are all located close to the main piazza.

 Palazzo Beltramini is now the Town Hall of Asolo.
-The building had been renovated in the 18th century and has arcaded streets and various frescoes on the façade with beautiful mullioned windows and balconies.
+The building was renovated in the 18th century and has arcaded streets and various frescoes on the façade with beautiful mullioned windows and balconies.
 The street where the Town Hall is located has many beautiful gothic and baroque buildings that have 15th and 16th century frescoes.

 Convent of St. Pietro e Paolo

 The convent of Saint Pietro and Paolo has beautiful frescoes on the façade that were done in the 17th century and depict various biblical scenes.
 There is an underground tunnel which connects it to the Il Fresco on the other side of the hill.
 The convent has been beautifully decorated and has an elegant interior.
 Inside the church are various art works and decorations most of which date back to the 17th and 18th centuries.